Whatsapp Icon

 • intestinal damage from radiation treatment

-• unexplained severe diarrhea
+• unexplained severe diarrhoea

 • unexplained malnutrition